ApexRMS/prioritizr/docs/tabular_formualtion_tutorial.md

 13\.
 Expand the **Output Options** node and open the **Performance** datasheet to review the following inputs set to *Yes*:

   <div class=indentation>
-    i. <i>Number summary</i> – calculates the number of planning units selected within the solution to the conservation planning problem.
+    i. <i>Number summary</i> – calculates the number of planning units selected in the solution to the conservation planning problem.
     <br><br>
     ii. <i>Cost summary</i> – calculates the total cost of the solution to the conservation planning problem.
     <br><br>